What is a Principal Protected Structured Investment?

 Please contact your financial professional or a fund manager to learn more.

-IMPORTANT INFORMATION — DISCLAIMER
+IMPORTANT INFORMATION

+STRUCTURED INVESTMENTS ARE CONSIDERED COMPLEX PRODUCTS AND MAY NOT BE SUITABLE FOR ALL INVESTORS.
 Please note that there is no public secondary market for structured investments.
 Although the issuer may from time to time make a market in certain structured investments, the issuer does not have any obligation to do so and market making may be discontinued at any time.
 Accordingly, an investor must be prepared to hold such investments until maturity.
 Any or all payments are subject to the creditworthiness of the issuer.
-SIMON Markets LLC operates a platform that makes available offerings of structured investments and annuities to financial professionals.
-In operating this technology platform, SIMON Markets LLC earns revenue based on the volume of transactions that take place in these products and would benefit by an increase in sales for these products.
-Issuers of structured investments pay Axio Financial LLC fees based on the size of transactions.
+Before investing in any product, an investor should review the prospectus or other offering documents, which contain important information, including the product’s investment objectives or goals, its strategies for achieving those goals, the principal risks of investing in the product, the product’s fees and expenses, and its past performance.

-Structured investment products and services may be offered through SIMON Markets LLC and/or Axio Financial LLC, each a registered broker/dealer, member FINRA and SIPC, and subsidiary of iCapital, Inc. (“iCapital). iCapital affiliates include Institutional Capital Network, Inc., iCapital Securities, LLC, and iCapital Advisors, LLC. iCapital Securities, LLC, a registered broker/dealer, member FINRA and SIPC, offers alternative investment products and services. iCapital Advisors, LLC is an investment adviser registered with the SEC.
-The referenced registrations and memberships in no way imply that the SEC, FINRA or SIPC have endorsed the entities, products or services discussed herein. iCapital and iCapital Network are registered trademarks of Institutional Capital Network, Inc. Additional information is available upon request.
+Securities products and services are offered by iCapital Markets, an SEC-registered broker-dealer, member FINRA and SIPC, and an affiliate of iCapital, Inc. and Institutional Capital Network, Inc. These registrations and memberships in no way imply that the SEC, FINRA, or SIPC have endorsed any of the entities, products, or services discussed herein.
+Annuities and insurance services are provided by iCapital Annuities and Insurance Services LLC, an affiliate of iCapital, Inc. “iCapital” and “iCapital Network” are registered trademarks of Institutional Capital Network, Inc. Additional information is available upon request.

-© 2023 Institutional Capital Network, Inc. All Rights Reserved.
+© 2024 Institutional Capital Network, Inc. All Rights Reserved. | 2024.01